Pavithra-Selvaraj/Git-Assignment/README.md

 # Git-Assignment
-This repository is create for bits git assignment
+This repository is created for the bits git assignment.
+A series of git commands are going to be demonstarted using this repository.